 The year 2000, beginning a new century and a new millennium, was a year of joy and expectation.
-The newly renovated pro-cathedral observed its sesquicentennial, its 150th anniversary, with a Mass celebrated by Archbishop McCarrick.
-Father Mahoney was elevated to the rank of prelate of honor with the title of Monsignor, held by many of his predecessors.
+The newly renovated pro-cathedral observed its sesquicentennial, its 150th anniversary, with a Mass celebrated by the archbishop.
+Father Mahoney was elevated to the rank of prelate of honor with the title of Monsignor, an honor enjoyed by many of his predecessors.

-Just over a year later, everything changed on September 11, 2001.
-On that day, remembered as 9/11, terrorists hijacked and crashed planes into the World Trade Center in Manhattan.
+Just over a year later, everything changed.
+On September 11, 2001, remembered as 9/11, terrorists hijacked and crashed planes into the World Trade Center in Manhattan.
 As the fires continued in the ruins, about ten miles away, a haze hovered over Newark.
 The haze was symbolic of a pall of sorrow that covered the United States.
 Many parishioners had loved ones or friends that perished in the attack.

 The parish remained small in numbers and finances always were an issue.
 Monsignor Mahoney produced income through the rental of various properties.
 The school had been leased to Catholic Charities and, when the lease expired, he leased it to a charter school for a larger amount, thereby keeping the parish finances stable.

-More than 150 years earlier, St. Patrick’s Parish was formed from St. John’s Parish, the first Catholic parish in the city of Newark.
+More than 150 years earlier, Saint Patrick’s Parish was formed from Saint John’s Parish, the first Catholic parish in the city of Newark.
 St. John’s, like St. Patrick’s now had fewer parishioners than in years before.
 On July 1, 2005, Archbishop Myers “linked” the two parishes.
-Naming Monsignor Mahoney pastor of St. John’s in addition to St. Patrick’s.
-While there were very few parishioners in St. John’s, it was distinguished for its long-term dedication to the disadvantaged through the maintenance of a soup kitchen that drew hundreds of the poor.
+Naming Monsignor Mahoney pastor of Saint John’s in addition to Saint Patrick’s.
+While there were very few parishioners in Saint John’s, it was distinguished for its long-term dedication to the disadvantaged through the maintenance of a soup kitchen that drew hundreds of the poor every day.
 During the pastorate of Monsignor John Hourihan (1977-1997), it became a center for the Deaf Apostolate in the archdiocese of Newark.
 For many years, a Mass was celebrated for deaf congregants in sign language.
 This was a fortuitous connection since Monsignor Mahoney had learned sign language and often had celebrated this Mass.
-In 2008, newly ordained Father Pedro Bismarck Chau, fluent in sign language, initiated a weekly Mass for the deaf at St. John’s.
+In 2008, newly ordained Father Pedro Bismarck Chau, fluent in sign language, initiated a weekly Mass for the deaf at Saint John’s.
 The linking of the two parishes also provided an opportunity to consolidate the administrative offices of the two parishes.
-All of the parish offices moved to St. John’s, producing significant savings.
+All of the parish offices moved to Saint John’s, producing significant savings.

 Additional adjustments came with the leasing of the rectory to the archdiocese of Newark as a home for Emmaus House, a house of discernment for future seminarians, and for the Newman Center, the apostolate to the nearby campuses of Rutgers, NJIT, and Essex Community Colleges.
 The first floor of the convent, which had housed the offices of St. Patrick’s, was reconfigured into an apartment for Monsignor Mahoney.
 Four sisters continued to rent the second and third floors of the convent.

 Father Bismarck immediately focused on religious education.
 Residing in the rectory, which no longer accommodated Emmaus House, he transformed the first floor of the convent into several classrooms for religious education.
-He initiated an RCIA program and began to improve the liturgical celebrations by organizing a music ministry and coordinating and training altar servers and Eucharistic ministers.
+He initiated an RCIA program and began to improve the liturgical celebrations by organizing a music ministry, at the same time coordinating and training altar servers and Eucharistic ministers.
 The custom of the Latino parishioners to have a social hour after Mass was adopted by the English-speaking community on a monthly basis.
 Father Bismarck moved all Sunday Masses from the chapel into the main church, allowing the magnificent organ once again to enhance the worship experience.
-The continuing connection with the Newman Center has resulted in increasing involvement of university students in parish life and worship.
+The presence of nearby colleges and universities has brought about the involvement of university students in parish life and worship.